 A broach completes the Doctor’s new look.

 Sue: At least he likes cats.
-He’s OK in my book if he likes cats.
+He’s okay in my book if he likes cats.
 It’s a shame he’s stuck in that bloody costume, though.
 Colin would have looked wonderful in a black suit.
 Not a cheap one, mind.

 Peri takes the opportunity to change, too.